Natural Help For Cradle Cap

 Soften the scales with a natural baby oil first, followed by gentle brushing, and then wash off with baby shampoo.

 Some people recommend olive oil.
 However plain olive oil can be heavy and become sticky and difficult to wash off.
-You do not want to leave oil on the baby’s head, which may clog pores and exacerbate the problem.
+You do not want to leave the oil on the baby’s head, it may clog pores and exacerbate the problem.

 Cradle cap is rarely a serious condition but as a concerned parent you can never be too cautious when dealing with an infant—always consult your health care provider if you have any concerns.